 - Apply a brace: the use of brace may be recommended by your physiotherapist on the affected arm as this helps to reduce tendon and muscle strain.

 - Expand and strengthen the affected area: Physical activities such as stretching and strengthening exercises may be suggested by your physiotherapist.
-Physical or occupational therapy can also be useful.

 - Reduce the load on your elbow tendons: Wrap the elbows with an elastic bandage or make use of a splint.